-Certificates in Management/Administration Services, Human Resources, University of West Florida (2010-in progress) Certified Online Instructor, Academic Technology Center, University of West Florida (2006)
+Certificates in Management/Administration Services, Human Resources, University of West Florida (2010) Certified Online Instructor, Academic Technology Center, University of West Florida (2006)

 Associate Professor, School of Allied Health and Life Sciences, UWF (2002-current) Assistant Professor, Department of Computer Science, UWF (1997-2002; 1996-1997 Visiting)

 U-Care Award, Excellence Matters Faculty and Staff Reward and Recognition Program, 2009.